-Assistant Director for Housing & Homelessness Welcome to this Summer edition of Open Door.
+Welcome to this Summer edition of Open Door.
 It brings you the results of your annual satisfaction survey.
 We hope they are clearly presented and of interest to you.
-We are working on an action plan to improve serviceareas that show lower satisfaction.
+We are working on an action plan to improve service- areas that show lower satisfaction.
 Each edition of Open Door will report back to you on these improvement actions.
 They will be overseen too by your elected resident representatives on the Council's Housing Scrutiny Committee.
-Any ideas you have for improvements, please email resident-involvement@cambridge.gov.uk still have one vacancy for a tenant representative to join them on the Committee - see page 14 for details, in case that could be you.
+Any ideas you have for improvements, please email resident-involvement@cambridge.gov.uk

-Following our recent resident elections, page 14 introduces you to the residents who will represent you on the Committee over the next four years.
-Please note that we
+Following our recent resident elections, we introduce you to the residents who will represent you on the Committee over the next four years.
+Please note that we still have one vacancy for a tenant representative to join them on the Committee - read inside for details, in case that could be you.

-On the back cover, we are surveying your opinion on extending the hours in which we do your repairs appointments.
+In this edition, we are surveying your opinion on extending the hours in which we do your repairs appointments.
 There's £400 of shopping vouchers for some lucky winners, so please do take a moment to respond either via the online link or by post.

 Another part of our commitments is to bring you, in every edition, an overview of your staff teams, and how best to use their services.
 This time the focus is on your tenancy management staff, the team that deals with your rent, and your grounds maintenance teams.
-Page 3 brings an update on the Tenancy Audit Visits our tenancy team have been doing, which tenants have been finding helpful.
+We bring an update on the Tenancy Audit Visits our tenancy team have been doing, which tenants have been finding helpful.